buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

 This can be quick way to see content of buildspec file given a failed test name such as ``buildtest buildspec show-fail exit1_fail``.

 .. command-output:: buildtest buildspec show-fail exit1_fail

+If you run ``buildtest buildspec show-fail`` without any argument, then buildtest will show content of all failed tests with corresponding buildspec. buildtest will automatically filter out duplicate buildspec entries where multiple test correspond to same buildspec to avoid printing content of buildspec multiple times.

 Editing buildspecs in your preferred editor
 --------------------------------------------